cognate-lang/cognate-lang.github.io/content/learn.md

 Print Rest of L;
 ```

+There's also an `Index` function which takes an integer parameter and a list, returning the corresponding list index (indexed from zero of course).

 `Range` creates a list of numbers from a starting (inclusive) and an ending (exclusive) number. `For` is a higher order function that applied an operation to each element of a list -- it is the loop for iterating over lists.

 ```cognate